 Most often, palliative care for patients with a terminal illness is provided by an organization called hospice.
 Hospice specializes in all aspects of support and palliative care, including symptom control and other comfort care, individual and family counseling, support services, and spiritual guidance.

 Although you may associate palliative care with pain medications and sedation to control pain, there is much more to it.
 While controlling pain may be part of your palliative care, there are many other medical and caretaking issues that make it difficult to care for you when you have a terminal illness.
-These issues will often multiply and get worse over time.
+These issues will often multiply and get worse as conditions progress.

 Not all of these issues are easily relieved with medication and will require specific other actions on the part of your caretakers.

 There are numerous other things that contribute to your comfort and sense of well-being.
 Palliative care also encompasses looking for and managing emotional, social, and spiritual issues that usually go along with serious illness.
 It is also crucial for your family and other loved ones to be involved to help them cope with your illness as well.